why and how

 Long Distance Conversations

-This body of work continues to explore the tenuous balance between mankind and the natural world.
-However, this series specifically narrates long distance conversations that I have with my daughter as she travels the world, and journals our experience: hers actual, mine virtual.
+This body of work continues to explore the balance between mankind and the natural world defined as the Disappearing Lines series.
+However, this series also narrates long distance conversations that I have with my daughter as she travels the world, and journals our experience: hers actual, mine virtual.
 My child is documenting her journey through photography and by collecting random souvenirs along the way, which she transmits to me for consideration.
 In this work, I document her travels in a visual journal, incorporating her papers and ephemera.

 As I paint, I shift back and forth between intuitive and cognitive states.
 Intuitively applying paint and drawing elements on surfaces, often rapidly and without analysis, prompts powerful memories and perceptions.
 It is visceral -- pure sensation, emotion, and memory.
 Then, shifting into the cognitive, I record and explore as I move between the emerging image and the instinctive application of paint and mark.